How to Fix the upload_max_filesize Error in WordPress

-Most times, the error occurs on WordPress websites with lots of content.
-Scary and cumbersome as this WordPress error may seem, the solutions are pretty straight-forward.
-As you might have guessed – it involves around increasing the default limit of upload_max_filesize.
-Let’s dive into it and see what steps can we take to fix this WordPress error.
+The solution, as you might have guessed, involves increasing the default limit of upload_max_filesize.
+Let’s dive into it and see what steps we can take to fix this WordPress error.

-The quickest fix for the uploaded file exceeds the upload_max_filesize directive in php.ini. error is increasing your PHP resource limits using the .htaccess file.
-To begin, access the root directory of WordPress using a file manager or any FTP client.
-Then, locate the .htaccess file and edit it.Increasing upload_max_filesize value should do the trick.
-Add this line at the bottom of your .htaccess file to do it:
+The quickest fix for the uploaded file exceeds the upload_max_filesize directive in php.ini error is increasing your PHP resource limits by tweaking the .htaccess file.
+Here’s how to do it:

-You can set the PHP limits to any desired values as long as your server supports it.
-The maximum available limits can be located by creating a PHP info file.
+Adjust the PHP limits to any desired values as long as your web hosting providers support it.
+You can also locate the maximum available limits by checking the PHP info of your website.

 @ini_set('upload_max_size' , '256M' );

-Once you open the file, look for upload_max_filesize and increase it.
-You may boost a few other limitations too as shown below:
+- Locate the upload_max_filesize and increase it by changing its number.
+You can also boost a few other limitations, as shown below:

 upload_max_filesize = 256M post_max_size = 256M memory_limit = 512M max_execution_time = 180